GageM/Modified_HumberComponentFramework/README.md

 - Memory Preallocation at engine startup
 - In-Engine memory monitor
 - Allows use of a Game Controller for 3D navigation
 - Engine Profiler (Monitors Update, Render, HandleEvents functions)
+- Primary rendering engine using OpenGL

 ## Features From Game Physics 3